liulihe954/saveblue/README.md

 Usage
 ```
 python3 saveblue.py --root SomeDir \
-               --top 20 \
+               --top \
-               --suffix SomeSuffix\
+               --suffix \
-               --output  LargeFiles_SomeDir.txt\
+               --output \
-               --delete F
+               --delete
 ```
+Mandatory:
 `--root` specifies the (parent) folder need to be scanned.

+Optional:
-`--top` set the total number of file to return.
-Top 20 means largest 20 files.
+`--top` set the total number of file to return. default 20, means largest 20 files.
 `--suffix` specifies the suffix of file to check. default is empty which mean checking all files.
 `--output` specifies the name of the output file list.
+Will be auto generated.
-`--delete` if T, the found large files will be deleted.
+`--delete` if T, the found large files will be deleted. default False.